InnerShadow/Organization-of-data-processing/Lab3_5/README.md

 2. A time series plot was created.
 3. The forecasting horizon was chosen based on the testing set.
 4. Metrics including MAE, medAE, MSE, MSLE, and MAPE were collected for each model.
-5. A naive forecast was made using the last strategy.
+5. A naive forecast was made using the strategy - last.
 The results were not very good.
-6. A model for naive forecasting was built using the mean strategy for the last 30 observations.
+6. A model for naive forecasting was built using the strategy - mean for the last 30 observations.
 7. A forecast was made using exponential smoothing.
 8. The presence of a trend was explicitly specified in the exponential smoothing method.
 9. The coefficient auto-tuning method was applied to the exponential smoothing model.